gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she said fondly.

 Special Leaf cleared his throat.
+"And having it work.
-"Speaking of which, do you mind if we try an experiment?"
+Here---do you mind if we try an experiment?"
-He reached into his pocket and pulled out a palm-sized glass hemisphere.
+He fished around in his pocket and took out the dull cube of glass that Sindy had seen on his desk each time she went to get another book to read.

 "What am I supposed to do with it?"
 Sindy asked as he held it out to her.